The Broken Ray Transform On The Square: Introduction

+for all nontangential broken rays $\gamma: [0,L] \to M_{0}$ with endpoints in $E$ and for any $\lambda \in \mathbb{R}$.
+Here $( \cdot )\,{\hat{}}$ denotes the Fourier transform with respect to $x_{1}$.
+Thus, the unique determination of the potential from such partial data could be resolved if one can show injectivity of the broken ray transform considered here.
+Ultimately, the big hope is that the collection of currently existing partial data results for the Calder\'on problem can be more unified, perhaps by using this (or some other) new approach to the problem.

 The structure of this paper goes as follows.
-In \S \ref{sec:mainresults} we describe the problem and notations and then state the main results. \S \ref{sec:squareinjective} applies the microlocal ideas of \cite{xraygeneric} together with the path unfolding technique to show injectivity in the case of $0$ attenuation.
-In \S \ref{sec:stability} we pursue stability of the inverse problem by analyzing the normal operator.
-To this end, \S \ref{sec:normaloperatorcompute}, \ref{sec:normalsimplify} and \ref{sec:corners} all deal with computation of the localized normal operator for different choices of neighborhoods of broken rays.
+In \S \ref{sec:mainresults} we describe the problem and notations and then state the main results.
+In order to simplify the presentation, we start with the unattenuated case which is all that's needed to state the injectivity result.
+We subsequently introduce the broken ray transform with general attenuation and state a stability result for attenuation coefficients close to $0$ in $C^{2}$. \S \ref{sec:squareinjective} applies the microlocal ideas of \cite{xraygeneric} together with the path unfolding technique to prove injectivity with no attenuation.
+In \S \ref{sec:stability} we show the details required to prove the stability estimate of the inverse problem.
+To this end, \S \ref{sec:normaloperatorcompute}, \ref{sec:normalsimplify} and \ref{sec:corners} all deal with computations of the localized normal operator for different choices of neighborhoods of broken rays.
 Finally, we extend the stability estimate and injectivity to $C^{2}$ perturbations of the attenuation $\sigma$ in \S \ref{sec:reducingsmoothness}.